 The weather is not consistent across the entire European continent at the same time.
 Southern parts of Europe are significantly warmer than the northernmost parts throughout the year.
 So the best time to visit Europe depends on what you want to see and do during your visit, your budget, and the temperature range with which you’re the most comfortable!

 In this article, you can find an overview of what to expect in different parts of Europe in different months of the year.
-We also suggested some of the best places to visit in Europe in every season, special events to look out for, and a few tips to help you make the very most of your experience.
+We also include some of the best places to visit in Europe in every season, special events to look out for, and a few tips to help you make the very most of your experience.
 Find out!

 TIP: At the end of this article, you can find a short overview of the best times to visit Europe depending on your interests.

-YOU MAY ALSO LIKE: How to Plan a Trip to Europe (step-by-step guide and tips)
+How to Plan a Trip to Europe (step-by-step guide and tips)

 Europe in January – February